 The merger between Aphria and Tilray was completed on May 3, 2021.
 The transaction was structured as a reverse acquisition, where Aphria acquired Tilray.
 After the merger completion, the new entity trades under Tilray’s ticker symbol, “TLRY” on both the US and Canadian stock exchanges.

 In a press release, Tilray said that the combined entity had proforma revenue of $685 million in the last year.
 This includes gross revenue of $232 million from the sales of adult-use marijuana.
 Recreational marijuana sales are expected to soar if marijuana is legalized at the federal level in the U.S., a real possibility now that Democrats control the Senate.

-Will the merger with Tilray affect Aphria’s stock price?
+Did the merger with Tilray affect Aphria’s stock price?

 As part of the deal, Aphria paid a premium of 23 percent over Tilray’s Dec.
 15 closing price.
 Generally, when a company decides to buy another at a premium, the acquiring company's stock price falls.
 This was the case when Salesforce acquired Slack.
-However, in the case of Aphria and Tilray, both stocks have risen after the merger news.
+However, in the case of Aphria and Tilray, both stocks rose after the merger news.